get ordained to officiate a wedding in ohio get ordained to officiate a wedding in ohio

 Frequently Asked Questions

 To become a notary in Florida, you must be at least 18 years old, a legal resident of Florida, and have no felony convictions unless your civil rights have been restored.
 You will also need a Florida driver’s license or state-issued ID as proof of residency.
-There are no formal educational requirements, but completion of a state-approved notary education course is mandatory.
+There are no formal educational requirements, but completing a state-approved notary education course is mandatory.

 How long does it take to become a notary in Florida?